Yinghao-Li/MUBen/docs/started.md

 ```

 ### Docker
-Alternatively, you can run this project in a docker container.
+You can also run this project in a docker container.
-You can build your image through
+The docker image can be built through `docker build`.
 ```bash
 docker build -t muben ./docker
 ```
-and run your container in the terminal with
+And `docker run` is the command to start your container in the terminal.
 ```bash
 docker run --gpus all -it --rm  muben
 ```